TomEstelrich/RWiOSBootcamp/Readme.md

 Toronto [Canada]

 ### *Programming experience*
 Over two years ago I wrote, in Swift, my first line of code.
 Around 6 months later I released an app on AppStore [**Toronto2Do**](https://apps.apple.com/app/toronto2do/id1258574300).
 Since then I've been adding additional features to my app and used it as a motivation to keep learning Swift.
-Nowadays I'm working hard to learn as much as possible in order to get my first job in this field.

 ### *Goals*
-Switching careers from an Architecture and Design background to a full-time iOS Developer position.
+Transition from Architecture and Design to iOS Development.

 ### *Hobbies*
 Technology, Photography, Home automation and Futuristic movies.